-Senators urge Liberals to drop small-business tax changes
+Morneau clarifies small-business tax changes as senators blast plan

 "The United States is considering significant tax reforms," the report states.
 "Canada needs a strategy to ensure our tax system encourages, rather than inhibits, innovation, entrepreneurship and economic growth."

-Later Wednesday, Mr. Morneau will release long-promised details about how one aspect of the changes will be administered.
-The government is going ahead with a plan to restrict the use of "income sprinkling" by business owners and their family members.
-The new guidelines to be released Wednesday will explain how the Canada Revenue Agency will judge whether or not the use of income sprinkling is reasonable.
+Also Wednesday, Mr. Morneau release long-promised details about how one aspect of the changes will be administered.
+The government is going ahead with a plan to restrict the use of "income sprinkling" by business owners and their family members as a way of paying less tax.
+The new guidelines include a guidance document from the Canada Revenue Agency explaining how it will judge whether or not the use of income sprinkling is reasonable.

+The new government documents include technical details, as well as a significant new policy shift.
+The rules will exempt any situations involving a business owner aged 65 or over with a spouse who "meaningfully" contributed to the business.
+The provision effectively extends the concept of pension income splitting to small business owners.

+That change is meant to respond to concerns from some business owners who say they use small business corporation as a source of retirement income.

 The income-sprinkling provisions were one of three main elements of the minister's July package of proposals.
 In October, Mr. Morneau announced that Ottawa would not be going ahead with one aspect, a plan to restrict the conversion of dividend income into lower-taxed capital gains.